clifforj/merp/README.md

 # merp
-An Openlayer and AngularJS mapping application framework
+An Openlayers and AngularJS mapping application framework